 - actual bodily harm (ABH), within the meaning of section 47 Offences Against the Person Act 1861.

-This gives legislative effect to the decision in R v Brown UKHL 19 which decided that consent by the victim to the infliction of any injury amounting to ABH, unlawful wounding or GBH did not provide a suspect or defendant with a defence.
+This gives legislative effect to the decision in R v Brown UKHL 19 which decided that consent by the victim to the infliction of any injury amounting to ABH, unlawful wounding or GBH did not provide a suspect or defendant with a defence save in special circumstances.